bahama365/milobahgEncrypt/README.md

-# Docker fiel encryption image
+# Docker image for file encryption

 A Docker one-shot container for file encryption with OpenSSL AES-256.
 Ensure you are in the directory of the chosen file.
 The who arguments for the container specify the input and outut file names.